gauravspatidar/gauravspatidar/README.md

 ## Employers
 <ul>
   <li>Worked at RBTech Solutions, Indore as an Associate Software Developer from June 2018 to December 2019.</li>
   <li>Worked at Avalanche Info.
-Tech., Indore as an Senior React native Developer from January 2020 to May 2020.</li>
+Tech., Indore as a Senior React native Developer from January 2020 to May 2020.</li>
   <li>Worked at Converge Info.
 Service, Indore as an Associate React native Developer from May 2020 to Jan 2021.</li>
   <li>Working in Avalanche Info.
-Tech., Indore as an Senior React native Developer from Feb 2021 </li>
+Tech., Indore as a Senior Full-Stack Developer from Feb 2021 </li>
 </ul>
 <br>